DanielaEncarnacion97/SES-PlaceHolder-Project/README.md

 # Running the Back End
-Clone this repository and install dependencies using `requirements.txt`
+Clone this repository and navigate into the directory.

+Install dependencies using `requirements.txt`

 Run `python3 __init__.py`.
 The server will open at http://localhost:5000.